Angela Lee-Smith, Ph. D.

 New Haven, CT 06520-8201 Email: email@example.com

-- 2019.
-[Forthcoming] “A Pedagogical Module for a Place-based and Multiliteracies based Digital Storytelling Project for Language Teaching,” in Jeon, M., Figueredo, M., and Carra-Salsberg, F. (Eds), Best Practices for Teaching and Learning in Languages, Literatures and Linguistics.
+- 2022.
+“A Pedagogical Module for a Place-based and Multiliteracies-based Digital Storytelling Project for Language Teaching,” in Jeon, M., Figueredo, M., and Carra-Salsberg, F. (Eds), Curriculum Design and Praxis in Language Teaching: A Globally Informed Approach.
+University of Toronto Press.